REHLIN GRAPHICS FINE ART

 Twin Pines / Lake Martha Sunset

 This painting was inspired by Jim’s mother, Martha Rehlin.
-The first time she visited us at our current home, she was convinced she saw a lake just beyond the pine trees in our back yard.
+She was convinced — the first time she visited us at our current home — that she saw a lake just beyond the pine trees in our back yard.
 There isn’t one there, but the idea was intriguing and Jim thought, why not create a painting as a tribute to Martha’s great imagination?

 Contact Us with Questions / Comments / Suggestions